 Working Papers

-Slavs Only: Open Xenophobia and Racial Disparities in Rental Housing (joint with Vladimir Avetian) under review
+Slavs Only: Overt Discrimination and Racial Disparities in Rental Housing (joint with Vladimir Avetian) under review

-Abstract: Discriminatory preferences in housing markets are difficult to observe, let alone quantify.
-In Moscow’s rental market, however, landlords openly state racial preferences: we find that 20% of listings include explicit ethnic criteria.
+Abstract: Discriminatory behaviour is difficult to observe, let alone quantify.
+In Moscow’s rental market, however, landlords openly state racial requirements: we find that 20% of listings include explicit ethnic criteria.
 Using a novel high-frequency dataset, we show that listings with overtly discriminatory language (e.g., ''Slavs only'' or ''Russians only'') are 4% cheaper than comparable apartments in the same building.
-A correspondence experiment reveals that both overt and subtle forms of discrimination coexist and amplify each other: non-Russian-sounding applicants receive significantly fewer responses, especially when listings contain explicit bias.
-Even when no bias is stated, subtle discrimination persists, although it is considerably weaker.
-In areas with less overt discrimination, subtle bias is also less common, which suggests that when explicit prejudice declines, landlords do not compensate by discriminating more subtly.
+A complementary correspondence experiment reveals that both overt and subtle forms of discrimination coexist and amplify each other: minority-sounding applicants receive significantly fewer responses, especially when listings contain explicit bias.
 Our findings indicate that landlords are willing to bear economic costs to exclude racial minorities, directly linking prejudice to price differentials.

 Public Transport: A Route to Reduce Employment Gap?